paysuper/paysuper-docs/content/docs/payments/fulfillment.md

 **Payment or refund receipts**

-PaySuper automatically sends email receipts to your customers whenever they make a successful payment or refunded purchase.
+Unlimint Game Services automatically sends email receipts to your customers whenever they make a successful payment or refunded purchase.

 It's required for user to fill in an email field on the Checkout form.
 Besides, you can pass a customer's email address when making the [API Tokens](/api/#create-a-token) or [API Order](/api/#create-a-payment-order) requests for payment initiation.